 Some of the most popular male enhancement pills are marketed as these magic capsules that can cure any sex-related issue.
 They say they can do things like::

 In general, these male sexual enhancement pills are often promoted as the solution to all your sexual worries, whether you’re concerned about your penis size, your erections or your general ability to please your partner.

 Seems legit, right?

-These penis enhancement pills aren’t held to the same standards as FDA-approved medications, which means that the manufacturers can make all sorts of vague claims without having to prove them.
+These penis enhancement pills aren’t held to the same standards as FDA-approved medications, which means that the manufacturers can try to make all sorts of vague claims.